hazelcast/hazelcast/docs/design/sql/05-ddl.md

 The table is created in the `public` schema.
 The name of the table must be distinct from the name of any other table in the schema.

-Column list is optional, for some storage systems and serialization formats, it is possible to infer it.
+Column list is optional, as for some storage systems and serialization formats, it is possible to infer it.

 ### 1.4 Parameters